bridgecrew-perf6/API_Deployment/README.md

 - [X]  [Pandas](https://pandas.pydata.org/) : A fast, powerful, flexible and easy to use open source data analysis and manipulation tool
 - [X]  [Docker](https://www.docker.com/) : A container platform for rapid app/microservices development and delivery.
 - [X]  [Heroku](https://www.heroku.com/) : A cloud platform that lets developers build, deliver, monitor and scale apps

+## Project Division:

+4 main components of this project:

+- model -->
+  > model.py: This file contains a scikit-learn model which was trained with the data which was scrapped from Immoweb in February 2022.
+The model saved with joblib for deployment purposes.

+- preprocessing -->
+  > validator.py : This file checks user input whether it is provided in the correct format.
+All validation process is done with the help of Pydantic library.
+  > cleaning_data.py : This file preprocess the user input, makes sure that the user give the correct data type and filled in the required features in order to predict the price.
+    app.py : This file has the Flask API, once its run, it will receive the user input as a json file, convert it to dataframe, and fit it to the presaved model and return a prediction price.
+GET methods that were defined as a route will return the expected inputs and data types from the user.